kyuheejo/NBIA_data_retriever_CLI/README.md

-# NBIA data retriever CLI
+# Complete guide to using NBIA data retriever CLI for CBIS-DDSM dataset

 Guide to downloading and cleaning CBIS-DDSM dataaset through NBIA data retriever CLI.